-Joe advocated that the tongue be positioned high and wide whether playing a legato or articulated passage.
+Joe advocated that the tongue be positioned high and wide as a basic starting position, whether playing a legato or articulated passage.
 He suggested the use of the word “Dis-ney” in order to help achieve this position.
 (William Kincaid, the great former principal flute of the Philadelphia Orchestra, also made use of this ”Disney” effect.)
 The syllable “Dis” would allow the tongue to lightly touch the molars on each side of the upper teeth and keep the tongue from falling too far back in the throat.
 The syllable “Ney” would position the front of the tongue behind the upper teeth at the point where the teeth and gum line meet, ensuring a forward tongue placement that he referred to as “forward (French) coning.”
 This high, wide tongue position would reshape the mouth cavity by creating a more compact space for the air to move above the tongue and result in greater compression of the air as it would leave the mouth to enter the mouthpiece.